-I LOVE fresh TURKEY.
+I LOVE fresh TURKEY but I also LOVE what I can do with my leftover turkey.
 I enjoy turkey hot, with cranberry sauce, or cold, with Russian dressing.
 One of my all time favorite sandwiches is fresh, off the bone, turkey (none of that deli stuff, thank you) with coleslaw, and Russian dressing on toasted Rye Bread.
 YUMMY!

 In addition, it’s exciting to experiment with different recipes with all the leftover turkey and side dishes from the holiday.
 To my family, that’s half the fun.
 My son loves to make the sandwich they always talked about post Thanksgiving on Seinfeld ~ The “Moist Maker.”
 He puts some turkey, stuffing, sweet potatoes, gravy, cranberry sauce and whatever else is leftover that sounds tasty, and puts it between two slices of bread.